 - Book everything early, from your hotel room to your dinner reservations.

-- Bring ear plugs if you’re a light sleeper and plan to actually sleep on New Year’s Eve night.
+- Bring ear plugs if you’re a light sleeper as fireworks begin on New Year’s Eve and can go on intermittently throughout the holiday.